Curriculum Vision and Intent

 Three Year Key Stage Four for foundation subjects

-During Year 8 we have planned an extensive and carefully designed programme to help each student choose four ‘foundation subjects’ to study in Year 9.
-This programme includes impartial careers guidance as part of PSHE, an options evening for parents and students with subject presentations and the chance to talk to subject teachers and current students and individual interviews with senior members of staff.
+During Year 8 we have planned an extensive and carefully designed programme to help each student choose four ‘foundation subjects’ to study from Year 9 to Year 11.
+This programme includes:

 We have chosen to develop our vision of a three year key stage four curriculum in foundation subjects despite possible objections that this could ‘narrow’ the curriculum.
 We are convinced that our model shows considerable strengths and reflects the uniqueness of our situation.
 We have designed and planned our curriculum for our students because: